csatuic/cs361-website/docs/labs/lab10.md

     2. Docker container, you can use any port number in your container, but the default forwarded port metioned in the `devcontainer.json` is `5000`.

-3. In this homework, you will be developing a webserver.
+3. In this homework, you will be developing a web based chat program.
 This requires you to understand the basics of socket programming, and HTTP.
 In this lab session, we will be discussing the network programming aspects of the homework.

 ## Socket Programming